UniversalDependencies/docs/_pcm-dep/acl.md

 udver: '2'
 ---

-The `acl` relation is used for finite and non-finite clauses that modify a noun.
+The `acl` relation is used for clauses that modify a noun or an adjective.
+Adjectives can also have clausal complements with their own subject, in that case we use the [ccomp]() relation instead.

 ~~~ conllu
 # visual-style 8 10 acl	color:blue